-You can use it to scrape a great deal of content from Reddit, Medium, The New Yorker, just to name a few.
+You can use it to scrape a great deal of content from Reddit, Medium, and The New Yorker, just to name a few.
 Then you can upload the scraped content to your CMS as your content repository for use when you need new content.
 Besides, it can also help you gather information from social media to help you monitor trending topics and people’s interests.

 #2.
 Google News

 Google News is a news aggregator service developed by Google.
-It presents a continuous and customizable flow of links to articles organized from thousands of publishers and magazines.
+It presents a continuous and customizable flow of links to articles organized by thousands of publishers and magazines.
 It is one of the easiest sources to set up as a content aggregation tool to collect feed around a specific topic.

 A pull-down menu at the top of search results enables users to specify the time period in which they wish to search for articles.
-This menu includes options such as: past day, past week, past month, or a custom range.
-Users can request e-mail "alerts" on various keyword topics by subscribing to Google News Alerts.
+This menu includes options such as past day, past week, past month, or a custom range.
+Users can request e-mail “alerts” on various keyword topics by subscribing to Google News Alerts.
 E-mails are sent to subscribers whenever news articles matching their requests come online.
 Alerts are also available via RSS and Atom feeds.
 To use Google News as your content aggregation tool, you need an API to connect your CMS to Google News.

 Netvibes is a dashboard of everything, delivering social media and brand monitoring, news aggregation, drag-and-drop analytics, and data visualization—all in one easy-to-use and fully customizable platform.
 Netvibes’ personalized dashboards enable users to listen, learn and act on everything that matters to them online.

 The software is a multi-lingual Ajax-based web portal.
 It is organized into tabs, with each tab containing user-defined modules.
-Built-in Netvibes modules include an RSS/Atom feed reader, local weather forecasts, a calendar supporting iCal, bookmarks, notes, to-do lists, multiple searches, etc. A page can be personalized further through the use of existing themes or by creating personal theme.
-Customized tabs, feeds and modules can be shared with others individually or via the Netvibes Ecosystem.
+Built-in Netvibes modules include an RSS/Atom feed reader, local weather forecasts, a calendar supporting iCal, bookmarks, notes, to-do lists, multiple searches, etc. A page can be personalized further through the use of existing themes or by creating a personal theme.
+Customized tabs, feeds, and modules can be shared with others individually or via the Netvibes Ecosystem.